Rubiscol/comp3021lab/README.md

 # comp3021lab
-The source codes of all the labs of GU YI (SID: 20735883) in COMP3021 of HKUST
+The source codes of all the labs of GU YI (SID: 20735883)